Ismail II: Governor of Herat

 In the autumn of 1555, Ismail married his cousin, Safieh Soltan Khanum, the daughter of Khanish Begum (Tahmasp's sister) and Shah Nur-al Din Nimatullah Baqi.
 The wedding ceremony took place in a mansion in the north of Tabriz.
 The couple were settled in Qazvin and were given the house previously owned by the shah's brother, Bahram Mirza.
-A lyrical poem in the same year indicates that Ismail felt pain and agony from his marriage and that he had lost the comfort of a male companion in Shirvan.
-From Safieh Soltan he had a daughter who later married Shah Khalil-Allah Kermani.
+A lyrical poem in the same year indicates that Ismail felt pain and agony from his marriage and had lost the comfort of a male companion in Shirvan.
+From Safieh Soltan, he had a daughter who later married Shah Khalil-Allah Kermani.

 In Qazvin, Ismail spent many of his nights with male lovers, and his homosexuality was an open secret.
-This contrasted Tahmasp's zealotry, however, he did not made any effort to stop Ismail until the winter of 1555 when it was reported that Ismail has broken a leg during an outing with his male companion.
-The incident further infuriated Tahmasp of his son, and in 3 April 1556, he sent Ismail to Herat to govern there instead of Mohammad Khodabanda.
+This contrasted with Tahmasp's zealotry; however, he did not try to stop Ismail until the winter of 1555, when it was reported that Ismail had broken a leg during an outing with his male companion.
+The incident further infuriated Tahmasp with his son, and on 3 April 1556, he sent Ismail to Herat to govern there instead of Mohammad Khodabanda.
 Ismail entered Herat in June and was greeted by his brother.
 Mohammad Khan Sharaf al-Din Ogli Takalu was appointed as his lala.

-Ismail's short tenure as the governor saw the return of many Sunni scholars who had fled Khorasan, to their homeland.
-His pro-Sunni policies were soon to be exploited by his enemies in Qazvin who used this to persuade Tahmasp to recall him from Khorasan.
+Ismail's short tenure as the governor saw the return of many Sunni scholars who had fled Khorasan to their homeland.
+His pro-Sunni policies were soon to be exploited by his enemies in Qazvin, who used this to persuade Tahmasp to recall him from Khorasan.
 However, the main reason for his ousting was Ogli Takalu's bitter feud with his elder son, Zayn-al-Din Ali Sultan, a close companion to Ismail, that prompted Tahmasp to recall his son from Herat in less than two years.
 Zayn-al-Din was later tortured to death on the account of accompanying Ismail in his sessions with consenting young boys.